ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>A chance of showers and thunderstorms between 3pm and 4pm, then showers and thunderstorms.
+         <h3>This Afternoon</h3>A chance of showers and thunderstorms before 4pm, then showers and thunderstorms.
 Some of the storms could be severe.
 Cloudy.
          High near 69, with temperatures falling to around 66 in the afternoon.
-Southwest wind 16 to 22 mph, with gusts as high as 35 mph.
+Southwest wind around 22 mph, with gusts as high as
+         35 mph.
 Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>A chance of rain showers before 9pm.
-Partly cloudy, with a low around 23.
-West northwest wind 21 to 25 mph, with gusts as
+Partly cloudy.
+Low around 21, with temperatures rising to around 24 overnight.
+West northwest
-         high as 41 mph.
+         wind 21 to 25 mph, with gusts as high as 41 mph.
 Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">